sourcegraph/sourcegraph-public-snapshot/doc/team/gtm/bizops/index.md

 We track our lead activity using HubSpot, which we use for marketing automation and our CRM.

 Main HubSpot events:
-* Request to demo form
+* Request a demo form
-* Contact form
+* Contact us form
 * In-product trial request: A user installs an instance on a local machine and checks the box that requests an enterprise trial
 * Create a Sourcegraph.com account
 * Chrome uninstall feedback: feedback is provided when the chrome extension is uninstalled